niklasnorin/red-thesis/source/18-conclusion-discussion.md

 Below follows some known limitations and suggestions for future improvement or work.

 ### Fulfilling the Entire GPIOLib Interface
 Currently, `GpioFS` does not support unexporting exported GPIOs, nor does it support the `active_low` GPIO primitive.
-There is also very few sanity checks on the existing functionality.

 In addition to this, the error messages and return codes produced by `GpioFS` have not been compared to that of GPIOlib.
 Since this should be considered part of the API, it needs to be implemented if errors are to be handled the same on real hardware as on Quarterdock.